 by Rebecca J. Sargent, Esq.

 A Trustee holds legal title to property for a beneficiary.
 The Trustee must have a good knowledge of the trust document because it sets forth the terms under which the trust is to be administered.
-The Trustee is also governed by the Maine Uniform Trust Code.
+The Trustee is also governed by the Maine Uniform Trust Code and should be familiar with that law.

 The following is a brief summary of the general duties of the Trustee: